 All care managers, care manager extenders, and supervisors conducting Tailored Care Management are required to undergo an intensive training curriculum, regardless of previous experience.
 Each Tailored Plan / LME/MCO designs and implements a training plan, using Department guidelines on the topics that must be covered.
 AMH+ practices and CMAs must ensure that all care managers, care manager extenders, and supervisors undergo the required training.
 Care managers, care manager extenders, and supervisors working in multiple Tailored Plan regions are required to complete and pass the training curriculum in only the Tailored Plan region where they serve the most members and are not required to complete additional training curriculums for each region.
-The Tailored Plan / LME/MCO will allow care managers, care manager extenders, and supervisors to waive out of components of the required training if the care manager, care manager extenders, or supervisor can verify that he or she has previously completed training and demonstrated competency in a specific training domain.
+The Tailored Plan / LME/MCO allows care managers, care manager extenders, and supervisors to waive out of components of the required training if the care manager, care manager extenders, or supervisor can verify that he or she has previously completed training and demonstrated competency in a specific training domain.
 The Tailored Plan / LME/MCO may require care managers, care manager extenders, and supervisors to complete additional region-specific trainings beyond those in the required Tailored Care Management domains.
 The Department requires the following domains for training, in addition to any training requirements specified in N.C.
 General Statute § 122c-115.4:

-Tailored Plan / LME/MCO eligibility and services

-- An overview of the NC Medicaid Delivery system, including Tailored Plan / LME/MCO, and Tailored Care Management eligibility criteria, services available through LME/MCOs and future Tailored Plans, and differences between Standard Plan, LME/MCO, and Tailored Plan benefit packages; - Principles of integrated and coordinated physical and behavioral health care and I/DD and TBI services; - o Behavioral health crisis response; - o Knowledge of 1915(c) Innovations and TBI waiver eligibility criteria; - Understanding HCBS and available services; and - Eligibility, assessment, and coordination of 1915(i) service including: - Process for conducting the state-designated assessment for individuals whose physical, cognitive, or mental conditions trigger a potential need for 1915(i) home and community-based services and supports, - Knowledge of available resources, service options, providers, - Requirements for ongoing coordination and monitoring of 1915(i) services, and - Best practices to improve health and quality of life outcome

-Whole-person health and unmet resource needs

-- Understanding and addressing ACEs, trauma, and trauma-informed care; - Understanding and addressing unmet health-related resource needs, including identifying, utilizing, and helping the member navigate available social supports and resources at the member's local level; and - Cultural competency, including LTSS needs, cultural sensitivity considerations for tribal populations and forms of bias that may affect Tailored Plan / LME/MCO members.
+- Tailored Plan / LME/MCO eligibility and services - An overview of the NC Medicaid Delivery system, including Tailored Plan / LME/MCO, and Tailored Care Management eligibility criteria, services available through LME/MCOs and future Tailored Plans, and differences between Standard Plan, LME/MCO, and Tailored Plan benefit packages; - Principles of integrated and coordinated physical and behavioral health care and I/DD and TBI services; - Behavioral health crisis response; - Knowledge of 1915(c) Innovations and TBI waiver eligibility criteria; - o Understanding HCBS and available services; and - Eligibility, assessment, and coordination of 1915(i) service including: - Process for conducting the state-designated assessment for individuals whose physical, cognitive, or mental conditions trigger a potential need for 1915(i) home and community-based services and supports, - Knowledge of available resources, service options, providers, - Requirements for ongoing coordination and monitoring of 1915(i) services, and - Best practices to improve health and quality of life outcome - Whole-person health and unmet resource needs - Understanding and addressing ACEs, trauma, and trauma-informed care; - Understanding and addressing unmet health-related resource needs, including identifying, utilizing, and helping the member navigate available social supports and resources at the member's local level; and